zepherine2006DEV/CV/README.md

-## Your Name
+## James Hylins

-A sentence about who and what you are.
-Then a sentence about what you've achieved.
+I'm an experienced IT professional working as a Product Engineer at John Lewis.
+I have over 20 year experience in
 And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.

 ## Skills